AboodiAbdo/Script_Backup_Automated/README.md

 # Run the backup
 perform_backup

-Explanation
+How It Works

 Variables:
-source: The directory to back up (/home/kali/Desktop/New_Backup).
+source: Source directory for files to back up.
-log_situation: The log file name (backup.log) where backup status is recorded.
+log_situation: Log file to record backup status.
-local_backup_dir: The destination directory for backups (/home/kali/Desktop/Backup).
+local_backup_dir: Destination directory for backups.

 Function:
-perform_backup: Executes the rsync command with -avz flags (archive mode, verbose, compress).
+perform_backup: Runs rsync with -avz (archive, verbose, compress).
-Checks the exit status ($?) to log whether the backup succeeded or failed.
+Checks rsync exit status ($?) to log success or failure.

-Execution:
-The perform_backup function is called to initiate the backup process.
+Execution: Calls perform_backup to start the process.

-Notes

-The rsync command in the script syncs files from local_backup_dir to source.
-If you intended to back up from source to local_backup_dir, swap the paths in the rsync command:rsync -avz "$source" "$local_backup_dir" > "$log_situation" 2>/dev/null
+Note: The script currently syncs from local_backup_dir to source.
+To reverse this (back up from source to local_backup_dir), modify the rsync command: rsync -avz "$source" "$local_backup_dir" > "$log_situation" 2>/dev/null

-The log file (backup.log) is created in the same directory as the script.

-Log File
+📜 Log Output
-The script generates a backup.log file with entries like: backup successful :Sat May 10 12:34:56 UTC 2025 backup failed :Sat May 10 12:35:10 UTC 2025
+The script creates a backup.log file in the same directory, with entries like: backup successful :Sat May 10 12:34:56 UTC 2025 backup failed :Sat May 10 12:35:10 UTC 2025

-Check this file to monitor backup operations.
+Use this file to monitor backup history and troubleshoot issues.

+⚙️ Customization
+To adapt the script:

+Change Directories:
+Edit source and local_backup_dir in backup.sh.

+Modify rsync Options:
+Adjust rsync flags (e.g., add --delete to remove files not in source).

+Add Cloud Backup:
+Extend the script to upload backups to cloud storage (e.g., AWS S3, Google Drive) with tools like rclone.

+Example for reversing backup direction: rsync -avz "$source" "$local_backup_dir" > "$log_situation" 2>/dev/null

-Contributing
+🤝 Contributing
 Contributions are welcome!
 To contribute:

 Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+Create a feature branch:git checkout -b feature/your-feature

-Make your changes and commit (git commit -m "Add feature").
+Commit changes:git commit -m "Add your feature"

-Push to the branch (git push origin feature-branch).
+Push to the branch:git push origin feature/your-feature

 Open a Pull Request.

-License
+📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

+Built with 💻 by [your-username].